|RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 of Culture and Tourism, General Directorate of Cultural Heritage and Museums (Kültür

 Varlıkları ve Müzeler Genel Müdürlüğü, or KVMGM).
 Applicants should send a

 copy of the application also to the directors of the relevant museums.
 To expedite the process the application should contain specific and complete information about the material for study.
-In addition, if the material they wish to work with is part of an excavation, researchers must submit a letter with their application that is signed by the excavation director giving permission to carry out the research.
+In addition, if the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 Names and addresses for the institutions or

 directorates will be provided by the